AyraHikari/AyraHikari/README.md

 ## 🌟 Passionate GitHub Developer

-I'm a **fullstack developer**, **reverse engineer**, and a **fast learner** based in 🇮🇩 Indonesia.
+I'm a **fullstack engineer**, **reverse engineer**, and a **fast learner** based in 🇮🇩 Indonesia.
 I love learning new things, exploring technology, and building reliable and modern software.
 I reverse-engineer apps for fun and develop useful tools for everyday tech needs.

 🧭 On GitHub since **2018**.